JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

 ### Blocking NodeJS example

 This was the easiest one to write.
-In all cases I didn't want to do a full JavaScript parse.
-I just needed to do some simple testing and I abused that to its fullest.
+I didn't want to do a full JavaScript parse for any implementation.
+The problem set was very well contained so I just needed to write something that worked.
+I abused that to its fullest.
 So instead of pulling out a proper parser, building an AST and travesting the tree I did a simple line by line check.
-The original form of this used a regular expression to get the import file path but I ended up scrapping I didn't like the Regex differences between JavaScript and C.
+The original form of this used a regular expression to get the import file path but I ended up scrapping it.
+I didn't like the Regex differences between JavaScript and C and didn't want this to be a comparision of Regex processing engines.

-The ending result can be found [here](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/simple-node/index.js).
+This program can be found [here](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/simple-node/index.js).
 The most important part is that I used a while loop to do the processing

 ```Javascript
 while (filesToProcess.length > 0) {